Exchange

 Guide to Going on Exchange

-- For HSS & Science students: Completion of at least one year (30 credit hours) of academic study at Memorial.
+HSS & Science Students | Completion of at least one year (30 credit hours) of academic study at Memorial. |

-- B.Comm Co-op students: Terms 5, 6 (most common), or 7.
-Graduation may be delayed for those students who choose to participate during Term 7.
-The Academic Programs Officer (APO) can provide additional information.
+B.Comm Co-op Students | Travel may be possible in terms 5, 6 (most common), or 7.
+Graduation may be delayed for those students who choose to participate during Term 7. |

-- BBA and B.Comm. students: At least 72 credit hours (24 courses) must be completed.
+BBA & B.Comm Students | At least 72 credit hours (24 courses) must be completed. |

-- A cumulative GPA of at least 2.5 (out of 4).
+A cumulative GPA of at least 2.5 (out of 4).
 Please note that our partners may require a higher GPA for admission and this should be considered in selecting an institution.
+A completed application for outbound exchange submitted by the required deadline, including an exchange justification essay, budget, letter of reference, transcript, and resume. |

 Each faculty, school, and department may have additional criteria.
 It is best to speak with the Mobility Coordinator for your individual faculty to ensure you are meeting the requirements of your department for exchange participation.